primary-theme/obsidian/README.md

 ## 🩵 Credits

-I owe a lot to jdanielmourao (Sanctum), kepano (Minimal), chetachiezikeuzor (Yin and Yang), and sainhe (Gruvbox Material and Everforest)!
+I owe a lot to jdanielmourao ([Sanctum](https://github.com/jdanielmourao/obsidian-sanctum)), kepano ([Minimal](https://github.com/kepano/obsidian-minimal)), chetachiezikeuzor ([Yin and Yang](https://github.com/chetachiezikeuzor/Yin-and-Yang-Theme)), and sainhe ([Gruvbox Material](https://github.com/sainnhe/gruvbox-material) and [Everforest](https://github.com/sainnhe/everforest))!
 Their work inspired me design-wise and their themes helped me a lot in creating mine.

-I would also like to thank the Obsidian Theme Community (hey #appearance-dev folks!), for continuously giving me inspiration.
+I would also like to thank the Community for continuously giving me inspiration!
+It's been that way since I joined the Obsidian Discord.
+I would never forget the welcoming and incredible response I received when I first posted Primary to the group.
+I'm forever grateful.

 Lastly, I would like to say that I am very blessed to have such active, loving, and supportive users.
-You guys are the best.
+Despite being inactive for a couple of years, many have stood by the theme, continued to support and encourage me.
+I cannot fathom this support, but I deeply appreciate it.

+Thank you guys for everything.